Nyki-Anderson/Nyki-Anderson/README.md

 - 💻 Self Taught Programmer

 ## ✨ Dream Job
-- 📡 Design Backend for Web Applications
+- 📡 Configuring Secure Backend Web Applications
-- 💾 Translate Legacy Fortran Code to Higher-Level Language
+- 💾 Translating Legacy Fortran Code to Higher-Level Language
-- 🚀 Work for NASA in any Capacity
+- 🚀 Work for NASA or U.S. Government in any Capacity

 ## 💱 Languages, Frameworks, Programs, & Platforms

-I have at least a working familiarity with the following:
+I have at least a working familiarity with the following (and growing):

 ![](https://img.shields.io/badge/-Apache-D22128?logo=apache&logoColor=white&style=plastic
 )